woman in a field

 Holy Basil (Tulsi)

-Holy basil (tulsi) is one of my favorite herbs.
+Holy basil (tulsi) is one of our favorite herbs.

-Tulsi is the star in my low histamine tea recipe!
+Tulsi is the star in one of our favorite low histamine tea recipes!

 It acts as a nervine, to help with psychological stress.